ivanciumak/ai-evaluation-practice/evaluation-3.md

 That means:

-* clear labels for synthetic media, political persuasion, journalism, impersonation, and automated mass content;
+- clear labels for synthetic media, political persuasion, journalism, impersonation, and automated mass content;
-* lighter disclosure for routine productivity assistance.
+- lighter disclosure for routine productivity assistance.

 Some governments and platforms are already moving this direction, especially around deepfakes and election content.

 The harder challenge isn’t whether labeling is good in principle — it’s defining:

-* what counts as AI-generated,
+- what counts as AI-generated,
-* who is responsible for labeling,
+- who is responsible for labeling,
-* and how labels can remain trustworthy and hard to remove.
+- and how labels can remain trustworthy and hard to remove.

 ---

 # Evaluation

 ## Accuracy
-The answer seems mostly balanced, but I am not fully sure about the accuracy because I am still learning this topic.
+The answer seems mostly accurate, but some claims would be stronger with sources or examples.
 It correctly discusses transparency, trust, misinformation, and accountability.
 However, it could include more about security risks, fraud, and how AI-generated content can be used for scams or impersonation.

 ## Clarity
 The answer is well structured and easy to follow because it uses headings, bullet points, and examples.
-However, some parts use formal language, which may make it harder for beginners to understand.
+However, some parts use somewhat formal language, which may make it harder for beginners to understand.

 ## Reasoning Quality
 The logic mostly makes sense.
 The answer explains why labeling can be useful and also explains why labeling everything may be impractical.
 This creates a balanced argument.
 However, the reasoning could be stronger if it explained real-world examples in more detail.